-Until the last decade, the contributions of African-American soldiers in World War II barely registered in America’s collective memory of that war.
+Until the 21st century, the contributions of African-American soldiers in World War II barely registered in America’s collective memory of that war.

 They watched hundreds of hours of film and discovered less than 10 minutes of footage.
 This despite the fact that among the 16 million U.S. soldiers who fought in World War II, there were about one million African-American soldiers.